gooddaykya/pdobase/README.md

 ### What it is?

 **PDOBase** is a lightweight and easy-to-config wrapper for PDO.
-It hides most of routine under boiler plate, thus a developer can focus on *what* should be done instead of *how* it should be done.
+It hides most of routine under boilerplate, thus a developer can focus on *what* should be done instead of *how* it should be done.

 ### What it is not?
 **PDOBase** is not a query builder and doesn't include one.